uesp/uesp-esoapps/EsoExtractData/EsoExtractData/ReadMe.txt

     esoextractdata -x en.csv -p
 	    Convert a PO compatible CSV file into a LANG file.

+	esoextractdata -x en.csv -p -o newfile.lang
+	    Convert a PO compatible CSV file into a LANG file of the given name.

 	esoextractdata -l en.lang -t
 	    Convert the LANG file to a plain text file (one text per line).